chef/chef-web-docs/chef_master/source/azure_portal.rst

       $ cd c:\windowsazure\logs
         ls –r chef*.log

 #.
-This should display the log files, including the chef-client log file.
+This should display the log files, including the Chef Infra Client log file.

 .. end_tag

-From the chef-client
+From the Chef Infra Client
 -----------------------------------------------------
 .. tag cloud_azure_portal_log_files_chef_client

-The chef-client can be run interactively by using Windows Remote Desktop to connect to the virtual machine, and then running the chef-client:
+The Chef Infra Client can be run interactively by using Windows Remote Desktop to connect to the virtual machine, and then running the Chef Infra Client:

 #.
 Log into the virtual machine.